JuliaEditorSupport/deoplete-julia/README.md

 Check out the video of it working.
 (Click the image below) [![asciicast](https://asciinema.org/a/688g8iyhj1idrtz8ooptr6iso.png)](https://asciinema.org/a/688g8iyhj1idrtz8ooptr6iso) (Yes, I know that code is not actually correct.
 Recording demos is hard.)
-## WIP
-This package is functional, but not, right now easily installed.

 ## Requirements: